 First, adding protein to your post workout meal improves the replenishment of muscle glycogen.

-So, protein intake after exercise can efficiently increase muscle glycogen storage.
-This is vital for athletes of basketball, soccer or every other sport which has very short recovery periods during competition.
+Adding protein to the carbohydrate-rich meal can increase the rate of glycogen replenishment by approximately 38%.
+This is vital for athletes of basketball, soccer or every other sport which has very short recovery periods.

-Moreover, adding protein to post workout meals can reduce the total calorie intake, helping athletes lose body weight.
+Moreover, adding protein to post-workout meals can reduce the total calorie intake, helping athletes stay lean.

 Protein after exercise improves sport performance!

-Therefore, for fast muscle recovery, it’s crucial to take protein as soon as possible after exercise, in order, to initiate protein synthesis while limiting protein breakdown.
+Therefore, for fast muscle recovery, it’s crucial to take protein as soon as possible after exercise in order to initiate protein synthesis and limit protein breakdown.

 For fast glycogen replenishment, and the fastest recovery, athletes should have about 4 to 1 carbohydrate to protein ratio.
-1g of protein per 4g of carbs!
+1 gram of protein per 4 grams of carbs!